128technology/docs/docs/plugin_monitoring_agent.md

   - name: file
   - name: message_queue
 ```

+When using multiple instances of the Monitoring Agent, specify the `name` to uniquely identify each instance.
+Without this distinction, two inputs with the same name can colide (be started/stopped/reconfigured by both instances) even if they are listed in separate `config.yaml` files.
+This field may be ignored when using the default `config.yaml` file.
+In other cases, the name of the directory containing the config file will be used as the name if none is specified.

 The `enabled` field is meant as global toggle for applying the monitoring agent functionality.
 When set to `disabled` the monitoring agent will remain dormant on the 128T.